janboone/department/meetingMay2016.md

     * we would like to come to a more uniform distribution of CentER PhD students over faculty
     * supervising a CentER PhD student counts as 2 MSc theses
-	* keep an eye on the costs of the pre and formal defense
+	* keep an eye on the costs of the pre and formal defense (see dept. website for details)

 Research budgets